 Solution: Copy editing and strong hierarchy was used to unify and clarify the content.
 For cost effectiveness and ease of printing, it was designed on letter-size with no bleeds.

-This City of Stevens Point department runs a bus system that serves permanent residents and college students.
+The City of Stevens Point Transit department runs a bus system that serves a population of residents and college students.
 The management is engaged in periodic assessment and improvement of service.
-Updates to bus routes and redesign of map information occurs on a regular basis.
+Updates to bus routes and map information occurs on a regular basis.

 COORDINATION / ART DIRECTION:

 College of Fine Arts & Communication, UW-Stevens Point